Francis of Assisi

 Francis is associated with patronage of animals and the environment.
-It became customary for churches to hold ceremonies blessing animals on his feast day of 4 October.
-He is known for devotion to the Eucharist.
-Along with Catherine of Siena, he was designated patron saint of Italy.
+It became customary for churches to hold ceremonies blessing animals on his feast day of 4 October, which became World Animal Day.
+Francis was noted for his devotion to the Eucharist.
+Along with Catherine of Siena, Francis was designated patron saint of Italy.
+He is also the namesake of the city of San Francisco.
+17 September is the feast of Francis' stigmatization.